The rules on Corporate Governance

 The Company is in general compliance with the Icelandic Guidelines on Corporate Governance, issued in March 2012 by the Iceland Chamber of Commerce, the Confederation of Icelandic Employers and NASDAQ OMX Iceland, in accordance with Clause 2.26 in the Rules for issuers of financial instruments on NASDAQ OMX Iceland, effective as of 17 December 2013.
 The Guidelines can be found on the Iceland Chamber of Commerce website, www.chamber.is.

-The Board consists of five to seven Directors which are elected annually at the Annual General Meeting.
-Currently the Board consists of seven Board Members.
+The Board consists of three to five Directors which are elected annually at the Annual General Meeting.
+Currently the Board consists of five Board Members.
 Thordur Magnusson is the Chairman of the Board and has served on the Board since the Company was founded in the year 2000.
-Other directors are: Hreidar Bjarnason, Ingolfur Gudmundsson, Jon Helgi Gudmundsson, Dr. Olafur Steinn Gudmundsson and Sigurjon Jonsson.

-For the operational year 2013, the Board of Directors held ten Board meetings and two meeting of the Remuneration Committee.
-Audit Committee meetings coincide with Board meetings.
+In previous years, the Board of Directors has held on average eight to twelve Board meetings and in addition meetings of the Remuneration Committee and Audit Committee as deemed necessery.
 On all occasions the majority of the Board members and Committee members were present.

 According to the Board of Directors best knowledge the Company’s Financial Statements are in compliance with International Financial Reporting Standards (IFRS) and good accountancy practices.
 The Company prepares interim Financial Statements, monitors risk on a regular basis, secures the segregation of duties and dictates work processes in order to minimize risk in the Company’s operations.

 An auditing firm is elected at the Annual General Meeting (AGM) for a term of one year.
 The auditor shall examine the Company’s annual accounts in accordance with international standards on auditing, and shall, for this purpose, inspect account records and other material relating to the operation and financial position of the Company.
 The auditors shall at all times have access to all of the Company’s books, minutes and documents.
-KPMG ehf. was elected as the Company’s auditor at the 2018 AGM.
+KPMG ehf. has been the Company’s auditor for the past several years.
 The auditor on its behalf is Matthias Thor Oskarsson, State Authorized Public Accountant.

 Risk management and internal controls, in relation to all processes, are designed to control the risk of material misstatements.
 The Company designs its processes to ensure that there are no material weaknesses with internal controls that could lead to a material misstatement in its financial reporting.
 The auditor’s evaluation of these processes is included in the Auditor’s Report.